qnguyen8084/M5_A3_SOLID_ALMS/SOLID_PLAN.md

 Golden master test

-TODO: Add error handling and consistency in user prompts (Slighlty detracts from overall quality)
+TODO: Add error handling and consistency in user prompts (Slightly detracts from overall quality)
 TODO: Incorporating error handling within the methods—for instance, notifying users of any mistakes when they enter an invalid book ID or member ID, rather than allowing the program to crash.
 TODO: minor issues with variable naming inconsistencies
 TODO: areas where modularity could be enhanced